2023 Best Value Allied Health Services Associate Degree Schools

 Additional Award Winners

-This list shows the remainder of the schools awarded a Best Value Allied Health Services Associate Degree Schools badge.
-Showing in this list means the school was ranked in the top 15% of the 699 different United States allied health and medical assisting services schools we analyzed.
+This section represents the remainder of the schools awarded a Best Value Allied Health Services Associate Degree Schools badge.
+Showing in this list means the college was ranked in the top 15% of the 699 different United States allied health & medical assisting services schools we analyzed.

 Honorable Mentions